anttijuu/tol-courses-graph/README.markdown

 ## How to use it

-Use the provided script to generate a png image of the dependencies.

-Or alternatively, use the `dot` tool according to your preferences from the terminal app, e.g.
+Use the `dot` tool according to your preferences from the terminal app, e.g.

 ```
 dot -Tpng LuK-courses.dot -o LuK-courses.png